 He also has potting soil seedlings, and they are several weeks behind the peat pots.
 He did say if this had been a normal winter/spring, the soil seedlings would have been way too far behind to plant on time.
 Because of the crazy weather this year though, those might be useful after all.

-He built the stand out of cheap furring strips.
-He also said he doesn’t feel he had enough lighting, and next year he will add another grow light.
-He keeps the plastic on the front of his seedling tower to keep the temperature inside between 75°-80°.
-It isn’t warm down his basement.
-He hasn’t watered much, he watches the moisture on these seedlings.
+● He has not watered much, he watches the moisture on these seedlings.
 Since they are under the lamps for 12 hours per day (on timers), there is the possibility they could dry out.

 I told my brother I had purchased three earth boxes and was looking for tomatoes, peppers and beans, or possibly cucumbers.
-He has yellow, green and purple beans for me to choose from, as well as various tomatoes.
+He has yellow, green, and purple beans for me to choose from, as well as various tomatoes!!
+Hurray!

-He’s decided to make some raised garden beds in his backyard where now there are none (Hubby offered him a bunch of acreage up north a bit to raise crops LOL) and plant cucumbers, squash, carrots and a few other vegetables in addition to his beans, tomatoes and peppers.
-At 400 plants, that is a LOT of harvest!
+He has also decided to make some raised garden beds in his backyard where now there are none (Hubby offered him some acreage up north a bit to raise crops LOL heck, Hubby has the tractor, plots for deer, and plenty of places to plant crops!) and plant cucumbers, squash, carrots, and a few other vegetables in addition to his beans, tomatoes, and peppers.
+At 400 plants, that is a LOT of harvests!

 I am also under orders to buy him two thornless blackberry bushes when I buy myself another one, and he wanted a “golden” thornless raspberry bush if I can find one.
-I think he’s going to end up with a thornless red raspberry bush, just like us though.
-The thornless blackberry bushes he can order on line are inexpensive, but teeny tiny in size.
-Since the blackberries and raspberries take a few years to produce, may as well not add even more time by buying a smaller plant.
-I’ll pay-up at the local nursery.
+I think he is going to end up with a thornless red raspberry bush, just like us though.
+The thornless blackberry bushes he can order online are inexpensive, but teeny tiny in size.
+Since the blackberries and raspberries take a few years to produce he may as well not add even more time by buying a smaller plant.
+I will pay-up at the local nursery.

-I did ask my brother how much he expects to spend on his new garden (he’s making raised garden beds too), and at this point he is into this for about $250 for 400 plants.
+I did ask my brother how much he expects to spend on his new garden (he is making raised garden beds too), and at this point, he is into this for about $250 for 400 plants.
 That includes the lamps, soil, seeds (he has a ton leftover), the materials to make the stands, etc., etc. Of course next year his costs will be under $50.
 The first year is always the most expensive.